How can I capture information about a deadlock on my Amazon RDS DB instance that runs on SQL Server?

 Use the system_health session

-Extended events is a lightweight performance monitoring system that helps you to collect data to monitor and troubleshoot problems in SQL Server.
+You can use extended events with Amazon RDS for SQL Server to collect data to monitor and troubleshoot SQL Server issues.
 The system_health extended events session is included in SQL Server and activated by default.
 The session starts automatically when your SQL Server database engine starts and collects basic server health information.
 You can use this information to troubleshoot performance issues and monitor deadlocks within your database engine.
+For more information, see Use the system_health session on the Microsoft website.

-By default, the size of each individual file is 5 MB and the number of maximum rollover files is four.
+By default, the size of each individual file is 5 MB and the number of maximum rollover files is 4.
 This adds up to 20 MB of system_health extended event data.
 For SQL Server 2016, 2017, and 2019, the size of individual files is 100 MB and the maximum number of files is increased to 10.
 This adds up to 1 GB of data.

 Use the system_health session to retrieve information about a deadlock on your DB instance with either Microsoft SQL Server Management Studio (SSMS) or Transact-SQL (T-SQL).